After Testing Work Gloves, This is The Pair We Use Daily

 • Sizes: S to 3XL

-The Ironclad Ranchworx Work Gloves were impressive right out of the package.
-They come with a lot of little extras, such as multiple rows of overstitching for durability.
-We pulled on the Ironclad gloves, and they fit well, although the fingers seemed slightly narrow compared with other gloves of the same size.
-Overall, they were comfortable, especially at the tips of the fingers, because they do not feature interior seams as some gloves do.
-As a result, there were no seams to irritate our fingertips.
+These Ironclad Ranchworx work gloves were impressive right out of the package.
+They come with a lot of extras, including multiple rows of overstitching for durability.
+They fit well, although the fingers seemed slightly narrow compared with other gloves of the same size.
+We found them especially comfortable due to their lack of inner seams through the fingertips.

-We really liked the Kevlar strip sewn in the web between the index finger and the thumb—this is a stressor spot on work gloves, especially when they’re used for gripping and pulling.
+We really liked the Kevlar strip sewn in the web between the index finger and the thumb—it’s a stressor spot on work gloves, especially when they’re used for gripping and pulling.
 The Ranchworx gloves didn’t stretch or tear.
 We also appreciated the rubber-reinforced knuckle and finger-top insets that offered impact and scrape protection for our knuckles.
-We wore the gloves while performing a variety of construction and outdoor farm tasks, and they held up well.
-The black terry-cloth strips on the back of the thumbs came in handy for wiping away forehead sweat as we conducted our tests in temperatures greater than 90 degrees Fahrenheit.
+The black terry cloth strips on the back of the thumbs came in handy for wiping away forehead sweat as we conducted our tests in temperatures over 90 degrees Fahrenheit.

 Best Overall for Women